 The Bank Secrecy Act (BSA) outlines the main requirements for Anti-Money Laundering compliance:

-- Currency Transaction Report must be completed for any transactions over $10,000.
+- A Currency Transaction Report must be completed for any transactions over $10,000.

-- A Suspicious Activity Report (SARs) must be filled out for any suspicious transactions that might signal criminal activity.
+- A Suspicious Activity Report (SARs) must be filed for any suspicious transactions that might signal criminal activity.

 - Must be able to properly identify parties conducting the transactions.